valentynkt/BackendGarden/content/notes/HTTP Basic Authentication.md

 > - **Strong Passwords**: Enforce strong password policies to make brute-force attacks more difficult.
 > - **Combine with Other Methods**: Use in conjunction with other authentication methods, such as token-based authentication, for added security.
 > - **Regular Monitoring**: Monitor authentication logs for suspicious activities and implement rate limiting to prevent brute-force attacks.
+> - **Secure Credential Storage**: Ensure that user credentials are securely stored on the server using hashing and salting techniques.

 ## Pros and Cons